 Defunct amusement parks in the United States ab 31.49 € als Taschenbuch: Hamel's Amusement Park Action Park Dogpatch USA Round Top Pennsylvania Six Flags Astroworld Wonderland Amusement Park White City Americana/Lesourdesville Lake Amusement Park Idora Park Youngstown Six Flags New Orleans.
 Aus dem Bereich: Bücher, Reise, Reiseführer, Nordamerika,

 Please note that the content of this book primarily consists of articles available from Wikipedia or other free sources online.
-Austintown is a census-designated place (CDP) in Mahoning County, Ohio, United States.
-It is part of the Youngstown-Warren-Boardman, OH-PA Metropolitan Statistical Area.
-The population was 31,627 at the 2000 census.
-The high school serving the area is Austintown-Fitch High School.
-According to the United States Census Bureau, the CDP has a total area of 11.7 square miles (30.2 km²), all of it land.
+Maplewood Park is a census-designated place (CDP) in Trumbull County, Ohio, United States.
+The population was 321 at the 2000 census.
+It is part of the Youngstown Warren Boardman, OH-PA Metropolitan Statistical Area.
+According to the United States Census Bureau, the CDP has a total area of 0.8 square miles (1.9 km²), all of it land.